-- If you run the MVS configuration program on MVS/XA, see MVS/Extended Architecture Message Library: System Codes. - If you run the MVS configuration program on MVS/370, see OS/VS Message Library: VS2 System Codes.
+- If you run the MVS configuration program on MVS/ESA, see System Codes. - If you run the MVS configuration program on MVS/XA, see MVS/XA Message Library: System Codes. - If you run the MVS configuration program on MVS/370, see OS/VS Message Library: VS2 System Codes.